alcionai/corso/website/docs/support/known-issues.md

 * Exchange Calender Event instance exceptions (changes to a single event within a recurring series) aren't included in backup and restore.

+* Calendar backup and restore is only supported for calendars which belong to user's default calendar group.